beche-ty/jac_assignment2/Part1/readme.md

 Open the Streamlit UI in your browser.

-Log in or register a new account.
+Log as a tester account.

 Enter the GitHub repository URL you want to analyze.